More about This Topic

 If you’re in dire need of a family law or divorce lawyer in Chicago, Illinois but cannot afford a big retainer, please contact the above agencies.
 If you do not qualify for one of these agencies you are welcome to contact my office to discuss your options with an experienced Chicago divorce lawyer.
 While I am not a pro bono divorce lawyer, my rates are fair and reasonable.
 Additionally, I have accommodated people with payment plans after we’ve established a relationship of mutual trust and respect.

 Additionally, your spouse may be responsible for your attorneys fees which would only require you to supply a private Chicago divorce lawyer with the initial retainer which may be reimbursed after an order for attorneys fees is later entered.
-This is an option I am, also, eager to discuss with potential divorce clients.
+This is an option that I am eager to discuss with potential divorce clients.